mrcs-abr/DataStructures/README.md

 # Data-Structures

-A repository that contains my studies on data structures
+A repository that contains my studies in the discipline data structures.